For Patients & Caregivers

 Indirubin is derived from the Indigo Plant (Isatis Root, Isatis Leaf).
-It is used as part of a traditional Chinese herbal prescription called Dang Gui Long Hui Wan, to treat chronic myelogenous leukemia (CML).
-Studies have shown that this substance can help keep cancer cells from reproducing in rats.
-Indirubin also appears to reduce inflammation by inhibiting part of the immune response.
-In addition to being extracted from the plant, indirubin may also be created synthetically in the laboratory.
+It has also been created synthetically in the laboratory.
+In Asia, it is part of combination formulas used clinically and in traditional herbal prescriptions to treat chronic conditions such as inflammation, gastrointestinal diseases, and some forms of cancer.
+Animal studies suggest this substance may help keep cancer cells from reproducing.
+Indirubin may also reduce inflammation by inhibiting part of the immune response.

 To reduce inflammation

-The results of a small study in patients with head and neck cancer suggest that the anti-inflammatory properties of indirubin, taken as indigowood root powder, reduce mucosal damage from radiation therapy.
-However further clinical studies are needed to confirm this effect.
+A small study in patients with head and neck cancer suggest that indirubin, taken as indigowood root powder, may reduce mucosal damage from radiation therapy.
+Additional studies are needed to confirm this effect.

 To treat psoriasis